openharmony/docs/en/application-dev/reference/apis-arkui/js-apis-arkui-renderNode.md

 }
 ```

-The C++ side can obtain the canvas through the N-API and perform subsequent custom drawing operations.
+The C++ side can obtain the canvas through the Node-API and perform subsequent custom drawing operations.

 ```c++
 // native_bridge.cpp